r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 13.5.2 'Ventura' with Xcode/CLT 15 and the build of gfortran (a fork of 12.2) from https://github.com/R-macos/gcc-12-branch/releases/tag/12.2-darwin-r0.1
+Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 14 'Sonoma' with Xcode/CLT 15 and the build of gfortran (a fork of 12.2) from https://github.com/R-macos/gcc-12-branch/releases/tag/12.2-darwin-r0.1